PaloAltoNetworks/pan-threat-vault-python/doc/tvapi.rst

   and only alphanumeric characters are allowed, other characters are ignored.
   Multiple instances of the option are allowed.

+ ``--cve`` *id*
+  CVE (Common Vulnerabilities and Exposures) ID.

+  An exact or partial CVE ID can be specified:

+  - partial CVE ID format: *CVE-YYYY*
+  - exact CVE ID format: *CVE-YYYY-NNNN* (NNNN can be 4 or more digits)

+  Examples:

+  - CVE-2022
+  - CVE-2022-21907

  ``--sha256`` *hash*
   Sample SHA-256 hash value.